West Coast Wilderness Railway

 Rack and Gorge

-This half-day (morning) steam train journey travels the steep grades of the Rack and Pinion that the West Coast Wilderness Railway is renowned for.
-The King River Gorge and rainforest complete the experience.
-Sit back in comfort as your guide brings stories of the railway and its resilient people to life.
-Discover how the feud of the Irishmen helped shape the wild West Coast.
+This tour will recommence on Tuesday 21 September 2020.
+This half-day (morning) steam train journey travels the steep grades of the Rack and Pinion that the West Coast Wilderness Railway is renowned for while the King River Gorge and rainforest complete the experience.
+Sit back in comfort as your guide brings stories of the railway and its resilient people to life and admire the ancient rainforest roll by.
+Stop at historic stations and enjoy a variety of activities, such as a wilderness walk and panning for gold.

 River and Rainforest